discus0434/comfyui-flux-accelerator/README.md

 3. **Compatibility**

     ComfyUI Flux Accelerator is now only compatible with Linux.
-In addition, it may not work with ControlNet.

 ## License